tomoakley/dotfiles/README.md

 I spend most of my day in Neovim, to write code and review PRs through octo.nvim.
 I have a custom script in Qutebrowser's config to detect if I'm on a Github PR page, check if I have the repo cloned locally and if I do, open the PR in octo.nvim.

 ## Tmux
 I use tmux constantly to create sessions for each repo/directory.
 I use tmux-sessionizer to do this for me and have some other bindings to help me.
 I have an internal script for the repos I use at TotallyMoney to spin up the docker codebases for the backend, run the app, create new user accounts in my local environment, kill the mock servers and restart them and more - these scripts use tmux commands heavily to automate this.
+I have some tmux plugins, notably tmux-1password to enable me to get passwords/OTPs easily and copy them to the clipboard.

 ## Weechat
 I often use Slack in Weechat, as I don't like the distracting and attention-seeking UI in Slack's electron app (plus means I don't need to run another electron app).
 I struggle to use this consistently however.
 I wrote my own script, tmux-weechat, for toggling a weechat pane in whatever tmux session I'm in, and bound it to `<c-b>a` in tmux.